The Witch’s Love Diary

 The best way to describe The Witch’s Love Diary is to say that it is a visual novel about stories.
 It is the story of Alice, who is reading the story of Takumi, while also uncovering new stories about the people in the stories.
 This might sound confusing, and to be honest, it is initially, but the more you read, the more the pieces start to fall into place.
 TWLD features quite a large cast of characters and the game actually has routes for each of the main girls as well as sub character routes for minor characters.
 Virtually all of these individual stories could practically have been a small visual novel on their own, so reading through everything will take at least in the region of 30 to 50 hours.
 Even then, the story is not over as there is still one more tale left to be told, but we will leave that up to players to discover.

 What makes TWLD so compelling is that the characters Alice reads about in the diary are all actual people who she knows in her daily life.
 Everyone from Rei Tokeizaka, the principal of Hekihou Academy and her twin sister Canon, to Konron Fujita, Alice’s classmate and member of the occult club.
 Then there’s Mii Kashiwabara, Alice’s fellow photography club member with her secret dreams of becoming an idol and Hijiri Suou, the strange girl who lives as a nun in the church that can be found on the academy grounds.
 Even one of Alice’s teachers, Akemi Kozue, makes an appearance in the diary.
 However, while the diary describes the interactions between these girls and Takumi and intimate detail, none of them appear to have any recollection of these events ever happening when Alice finally works up the courage to ask them.
 Then, just when she thinks things couldn’t possibly get any stranger, Alice discovers stories about herself in the diary.
 To say that the story manages to remain intriguing despite its length would be an understatement.
+This is in stark contrast to shorter visual novels, such as Sakura Beach.

 Another element of TWLD that we really liked the fact is that it knows how to flesh out its characters.
 Initially, we thought that Takumi is a complete jerk who only lives for one night stands and to seduce every girl in sight, but there is definitely more to him than that.
 Even deep into the story, it still managed to find ways to surprise us and cause us to reevaluate how we viewed certain characters.
 Unfortunately, the length of the story also means that there is a lot of repetition involved and parts are extremely confusing until you discover later on what they really meant, but overall this is a really solid title.
 It is also worth sticking with it right to the end (and beyond) to discover all of its secrets.